 - Other signs: cold sweat, nausea, lightheadedness, palpitations, paleness, weakness/fatigue, or dizziness.

 Download the American Heart Association's heart attack warning signs infographic.
 Share it with those you love.

-Fauquier Health has achieved Chest Pain Center accreditation from the American College of Cardiology.
+Fauquier Health has achieved Chest Pain Center accreditation from ACC Accreditation Services, the accrediting arm of the American College of Cardiology.
 We are dedicated to providing our patients with the best heart care treatment available.
 As an accredited facility, we use the newest methods and best practices in heart care to ensure that our patients receive:

 As with men, women's most common heart attack symptom is chest pain or discomfort.
 But women are somewhat more likely than men to experience some of the other common symptoms, particularly shortness of breath, nausea/vomiting, and back or jaw pain.
 Learn about the warning signs of heart attack in women.